FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 active term ``mem x s``, the solver would derive ``mem x (union s s)``, ``mem x (union s (union s s))``, and so on.
 This is called a matching loop and can be disastrous for solver performance.
-So, carefully chosing the patterns on quantifiers and lemma with ``SMTPat`` annotations is important.
+So, carefully chosing the patterns on quantifiers and lemmas with ``SMTPat`` annotations is important.

 Finally, to complete our interface, we provide two lemmas to